usnistgov/NetSimulyzer-ns3-module/doc/source/quickstart.rst

 .. code-block:: C++

-  #include <ns3/visualizer3d-module.h>
+  #include <ns3/netsimulyzer-module.h>

   // For brevity in examples
   using namespace ns3;

-  // Optional, not assumed in future examples using namespace ns3::visualizer3d;
+  // Optional, not assumed in future examples using namespace ns3::netsimulyzer;

 For more complex linking, see: :doc:`linking-module`

 Create an :doc:`orchestrator`, and pass it a path to an output file to create.
-The :doc:`orchestrator` is the base for all visualizer3d elements.
+The :doc:`orchestrator` is the base for all netsimulyzer elements.

 .. code-block:: C++

-  auto orchestrator = CreateObject<visualizer3d::Orchestrator> ("example.json");
+  auto orchestrator = CreateObject<netsimulyzer::Orchestrator> ("example.json");

 For more configuration options, see: doc:`orchestrator`